uktrade/DIT-design-history/app/posts/data-hub/2022-04-25-contact-company-records.md

 ### 3. Moving the content tabs to the top
 Reasons for making this change:
 1. Having the tabs along the top leaves additional space for the content in each tab.
-This was important because it provided a space, in the same location as other pages across Datahub, for filters to be added.
+This was important because it provided a space, in the same location as other pages across Data Hub, for filters to be added.
 These were likely to be needed with the addition of more data sources.
 2. To make the layout consistent across the Contact and Company records.
 This makes it easier for users to navigate.
 Previously, tabs on the Contact record were down the left side whereas on the Company record they were along the top.
 3. Follows the GDS tabs pattern